canadami/CS362-004-S2018/projects/canadami/README.md

-My name is Michael Canaday, canadami
+This is my assignment-2 submission!